Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 Image © Cody York

 Yes.
-We know they’ve got to prove it during the season, but how can you not get excited about all the talent on this team?
+We know they’ve still got work to do, but how can you not get excited about this team?
 Regardless of the outcome, Browns fans will still be out there every game day cheering for the team they love in the city they love, as they have for years.

 Our advice?
 Enjoy the ride.
 Even if you’re not as optimistic as a Browns fan, hanging around with one is going to rub off on you.
 Grab a beer and bark your head off with the rest of us, then, win or lose, we’ll grab another beer and get ready for the next game.
 If it’s truly about the journey, you’re not going to find a journey as fun as Cleveland’s.